springbox/Grunt-Base/README.md

 # Springbox's Grunt Base

+The aim of Grunt Base is to create a flexible structure that developers can drop in to any project and quickly be up and running with Grunt's awesomeness.

 ## Dependencies
 [Grunt](http://gruntjs.com/) is an excellent program that you can utilize to automate many repetitive development tasks and easily work with teams in a platform agnostic environment.
 Grunt requires you to have Node.js and Grunt's command line interface installed globally.
 Our particular setup requires Ruby, Sass, and Compass >=0.12.2 installed.

 ### Node.JS
 Navigate to the [Node.js download page](http://nodejs.org/download/) and install Node.
 It's straight forward if you use the installers provided for OS X and Windows.
 If you're on Linux, see [Node's wiki on Github](https://github.com/joyent/node/wiki/Installation) for more detailed instructions.